icaven/glm/manual.md

 ### <a name="section1_5"></a> 1.5.
 Finding GLM with CMake

 GLM packages a `glmConfig.cmake` and `glmConfig-version.cmake` in the root of the repository and the release archives.
-To find GLM with CMake you can pass `-Dglm_DIR=<path to glm root>` when running CMake.
+To find GLM with CMake you can pass `-Dglm_DIR=<path to glm root>/cmake/glm/` when running CMake.
 You can then either add `${GLM_INCLUDE_DIRS}` to your target's include directories, or link against the imported `glm::glm` target.

 ---
 <div style="page-break-after: always;"> </div>